Healthiest Low Fructose Fruits For People With Fructose Intolerance

 Peaches

 This sweet fruit with a fuzzy peel is popular with many people.
 And rightfully so.
 It has essential nutrients that aid heart and immune health.
-It’s perfect for fructose intolerance who have difficulty absorbing fructose in the small intestine.
+It’s perfect for people with fructose intolerance (who have difficulty absorbing fructose in the small intestine).
 Additionally, peaches contain very little sorbitol – sugar alcohol – in regards to other fruits like plums which cause gastrointestinal discomfort.

 Due to their high fiber content, they prevent digestive disorders and increase gut bacteria.
 When applied directly on the skin, a mask is formed to moisturize and protect the skin from infections, significantly reducing acne and other skin disorders.
 100g ( a small peach) contains: